istio/istio.io/content/zh/docs/ops/diagnostic-tools/proxy-cmd/index.md

 If you want to try the commands described below, you can either:

-* Have a Kubernetes cluster with Istio and Bookinfo installed (e.g use `istio.yaml` as described in [installation steps](/zh/docs/setup/getting-started/) and [Bookinfo installation steps](/zh/docs/examples/bookinfo/#deploying-the-application)).
+* Have a Kubernetes cluster with Istio and Bookinfo installed (as described in [installation steps](/zh/docs/setup/getting-started/) and [Bookinfo installation steps](/zh/docs/examples/bookinfo/#deploying-the-application)).